insanitywholesale/urlshort/README.md

 # urlshort

-url shortener written in Go
+url shortener written in Go by following a tutorial